 Fishers will, upon request, provide appropriate aid and/or assistance and services leading to effective participation for people with disabilities to participate equally in Fishers programs, services, and activities.
 Anyone who requires an auxiliary aid, assistance, or service for effective participation or modification of policies or procedures to participate in a service, program, or activity, should contact Kelly Lewark via email or at 317-595-3487, no later than forty-eight (48) hours before the scheduled event.

 Brooks School Park

-This 16.5 acre park includes an ADA Accessible playground for kids of all abilities with play areas for ages 2 to 5 and 5 to 12.
+Brooks School Park is a 16.5 acre park that includes an ADA Accessible playground for kids of all abilities with play areas for ages 2 to 5 and 5 to 12.

 Flat Fork Creek Park

 Flat Fork Creek Park includes amenities such as mountain bike trails, a 60-foot, ADA-accessible sledding hill, and roughly 20 dedicated acres of reforestation efforts.
 The facility also showcases ADA-accessible tree houses ensuring play for all ability levels.

 The Fishers Advisory Committee on Disability is partnering with Hamilton County Area Neighborhood Development (HAND) and Habitat for Humanity on Ramp Up, a grant program through the state that offers ramps for accessibility into homes.
 Learn more and request more information.